-During the past week, we have had rain (just a trace here in Cotter), cold temperatures and heavy winds (to include lake wind advisories).
-The lake level at Bull Shoals fell four tenths of a foot to rest at five and four tenths feet below seasonal power pool of 659 feet.
-This is forty one and six tenths feet below the top of flood pool.
-Upstream, Table Rock dropped five tenths of a foot to rest at one and six tenths feet below seasonal power pool and seventeen and six tenths feet below the top of flood pool.
-Beaver Lake dropped seven tenths of a foot to rest at three feet below seasonal power pool and twelve and six tenths feet below the top of flood pool.
-On the White, we had significant wadable water with little or no generation.
-Norfork Lake fell four tenths of a foot to rest at two and six tenths feet below seasonal power pool of 553.75 feet and twenty eight and eight tenths feet below the top of flood pool.
-On the Norfork, we had light generation and significant wadable water.
+During the past week, we have had a rain incident (just a trace here in Cotter), warmer temperatures and heavy winds.
+The lake level at Bull Shoals fell one tenth of a foot to rest at six and six tenths feet below seasonal power pool of 659 feet.
+This is forty two and six tenths feet below the top of flood pool.
+Upstream, Table Rock fell three tenths of a foot to rest at six and six tenths feet below seasonal power pool and twenty two and six tenths feet below the top of flood pool.
+Beaver Lake fell three tenths of a foot to rest at seven and five tenths feet below seasonal power pool and seventeen and one tenth feet below the top of flood pool.
+On the White, we had more wadable water with less generation.
+Norfork Lake fell two tenths of a foot to rest at eight and three tenth feet below seasonal power pool of 553.75 feet and thirty four and five tenths feet below the top of flood pool.
+On the Norfork, we had less generation and more wadable water.

 Seasonal power pool has been reset for the lakes in the White River system.
 All of the lakes in the White River System are now below the top of power pool.
-We should expect more wadable water in the near future
+With the brutally cold water we should expect more generation to provide for increased energy demand.

-Dry Run Creek is stained but still fishing well.
+Dry Run Creek has cleared some and still fishing well.
 The brown trout have moved in for the spawn.
 The hot flies have been sowbugs (#14), Y2Ks (#12) and various colored San Juan worms (worm brown, red, hot fluorescent pink and cerise #10).
-While you are at the creek you should visit the Norfork National Fish Hatchery.
-It is fascinating.
-Be sure and remove your waders before entering to prevent the spread of aquatic diseases.
+It is cold out there.
+Take frequent breaks, bring cocoa and dress your children warmly.

 Remember that the White and Norfork Rivers and Dry Run Creek are infected with didymo, an invasive alga.
 Be sure and thoroughly clean and dry your waders (especially the felt soles on wading boots) before using them in any other water.
 Many manufacturers are now making rubber soled wading boots that are easier to clean and are not as likely to harbor didymo.